 Pericles finished the Parthenon, completed in 432 B.C.
 The Parthenon was designed by the sculptor Phidias and housed a statue of Athena, patron goddess of Athens.

 Rome conquered Greece in 146 B.C.
-The Parthenon became a Christian church and a Muslim mosque.
+The Parthenon became a Christian church, then a Muslim mosque.
 Venetians besieged the Parthenon in 1687, leaving it in ruins.
 Lord Elgin shipped the "Elgin Marbles" to England, where they are housed in the British Museum.

 Greek architecture with its marble columns influenced public buildings in Europe and America.
 Marble statues are idealized.
 Not only are gods and goddesses perfect, but humans are given godlike form.

 The Erechtheum is a temple on the Acropolis dedicated to Athena and Poseidon.
-The 2 had a contest.
+They had a contest.